-- (a) Room Attendants shall not be assigned more than sixteen rooms (16) per eight per (8) hour shift. - (b) When a Room Attendant is assigned 3 8 checkouts per day, the daily room assignment shall be reduced by one (1) room; in addition, when a Room Attendant is assigned nine (9) check outs, the daily assignment shall be reduced by two (2) rooms (inclusive of the one (1) room reduction for 3 8 checkouts.
+- a) Room Attendants shall not be assigned more than sixteen rooms (16) per eight per (8) hour shift. - b) When a Room Attendant is assigned 4 8 checkouts per day, the daily room assignment shall be reduced by one (1) room; in addition, when a Room Attendant is assigned nine (9) to eleven (11) check outs, the daily assignment shall be reduced by two (2) rooms (inclusive of the one (1) room reduction for 4 8 checkouts.